How to Read Aurora Forecast in an Easy Way!

 Aurora over mountain.
 Photo by @dancromb, dancromb.co.uk

 While the Kp index is a popular metric to predict the Northern Lights, it doesn't actually forecast aurora visibility or brightness.
 If you are a traveler or resident in a northern location like Iceland, Norway, Sweden, Finland, Alaska, or Northern Canada you are already in the prime location for seeing the aurora.
-Relying on the Kp index for a forecast in these regions is a common mistake and is not the most effective way to hunt for the Northern Lights.
-Here is why
+Relying on the Kp index for a forecast in these regions is a common mistake and the worst mistake when hunting for the Northern Lights.

 Kp is a global average, not a local measurement